 Yes you can, yes you can, yes you can!
 Anything up to 81/2x11 is included in your quote.
-For a surcharge of $20, I can print anything up to 13x19.
-And, for anything larger than that, I can have it done by the photographic center that I use, for a surcharge of $30+, depending on size.
+For a surcharge of $10, I can print anything up to 13x19.
+And, for anything larger than that, I can have it done by the photographic center that I useand charge you just what they charge me.

 How much I can enlarge the photo depends on several factors: the resolution (pixels per inch) of the scanned photo, how much detail is in (or can be brought out of) the original and, finally, the distance from which the enlarged photo will be viewed.
 We can discuss all of this at our initial consultation.